bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # New requirements

-License Plate Recoginition Service will now send back differnt types of error codes, if an error happens and the UI will need to display the code.
+License Plate Recoginition Service will now send back differnt types of error codes, if an error happens and the UI will need to display the error message.

 Error codes:
 - Not Licensed
-- Image Path not found
+- No Credits
-- Error (Catch all error)
+- Generic (Catch all error)

 <!--
 - Okay.. so we got that working now and I feel like we ar ein a much better state.